richrdkng/typeOf.js/README.md

 -----------------------------
 Post any occurring suggestions, useful ideas and requests to the project's issue page under the __suggestion/idea/request__ label by clicking [here](https://github.com/richard-kng/typeof.js/labels/suggestion/idea/request).

- - Constructive criticism is encouraged and welcomed by contacting the developer or using GitHub.
+ - Constructive criticism is encouraged and welcomed by using GitHub or contacting the developer.

 Issues / Bugs [&#9652;](#index-)
 -------------